 The Kontakt Art Collection based in Vienna was initiated in 2004.
 It includes seminal works by a number of the most prominent artists from Central, Eastern and South-East Europe since the 1960s, over the years selected by the members of its advisory committee that includes Silvia Eiblmayr, Georg Schöllhammer, Jiří Ševčík, Branka Stipančić and Adam Szymczyk.
 As such, it is a crucial source for research pertaining to the art history of the region, but also a suitable starting point to critically approach the very notion of Eastern European Art as a short-hand for the geopolitical paradigm and ideological framework in which it is contained, as well as the mechanisms of filtering local material to international prominence.

-The project is a cooperation with the Kontakt collection and is supported by the Erste Group Bank AG and ERSTE Foundation.
+The project is a cooperation with the Kontakt Art Collection and is supported by Erste Group Bank AG and ERSTE Foundation.

 Kathrin Rhomberg is an independent curator, currently a lecturer at the Academy of Fine Arts in Vienna and since 2014 chairwoman and artistic director of the Kontakt Art Collection.More